PKU-Alignment/omnisafe/docs/source/saferl/cpo.rst

     CPO can train neural network policies for high-dimensional control while ensuring that they behave within specified constraints throughout training.

-CPO trains neural network policies for high-dimensional control while guaranteeing policy behavior throughout training.
 CPO aims to provide an approach for policy search in continuous CMDP.
-It uses the result from TRPO and NPG to derive a policy improvement step that guarantees both an increase in reward and satisfaction of constraints.
+It uses the result from TRPO and
+NPG to derive a policy improvement step that guarantees both an increase in reward and satisfaction of constraints.
 Although CPO is slightly inferior in performance, it offers a solid theoretical foundation for solving constrained